Understanding Childhood Apraxia of Speech: A Parent's Guide

 What Exactly Is Childhood Apraxia of Speech?

 Imagine this: in your child’s brain, the words it wants to say are all right there.
-But between the brain thinking that thought and the mouth turning it into words, the wires sort of get crossed.
+But between the brain thinking that thought and the mouth turning it into words, the wires get crossed.
 That's childhood apraxia of speech.

 Unlike other speech impairments, the symptoms of childhood apraxia are inconsistent.
-One day, your child may pronounce “mummy” perfectly well, the next he can barely get to grips with it.
+One day, your child may pronounce “mummy” perfectly well; the next, he can barely get to grips with it.

-This back-and-forth can be frustrating for you and your kiddo, which is why knowing what to expect from the therapy part of speech therapy can be an incredibly helpful tool for the families who experience it.
+This continual back-and-forth can be frustrating for you and your kiddo, which is why knowing what to expect from the therapy part of speech therapy can be an incredibly helpful tool for the families who experience it.

 Spotting the Signs: What Should You Look Out For?